 You can contact us here for free and confidential legal advice, 24 hours a day, 7 days a week.

-You can also contact the services listed below to talk about anything relating to sex including safe sex, and what is considered normal or healthy in a relationship.
-They are not the police or a government department, and you do not have to give them your name and details if you don’t want to.
+You can also contact the services listed below to talk about anything relating to sex including contraception and safe sex and healthy and respectful relationships.
+They are not the police or a government department, and you do not have to give them your name and details if you do not want to.

 Family Planning Tasmania is a sexual and reproductive health clinic and education service for all Tasmanians.
 They have clinics in Glenorchy, Burnie and Launceston as well as outreach locations.